SoneeJohn/BFL-Rules/AUCTION VALUES (2019-2020).md

-These are the auction values based on our total budget and categories for the top 30 players.
+These are the auction values based on our total budget and categories for the top 30 players based on https://hashtagbasketball.com/fantasy-basketball-auction-values

 | R# | PLAYER                | POS      | TEAM | GTP | MPG  | VALUED AT |
 |----|-----------------------|----------|------|-----|------|-----------|